nikhilraina068/Hash-Grid/README.md

 Grid based on the flex display property.

-It is based on the resolution which is according to all the devices in the market.
+Made based on the resolution of the devices available in the market.

-for:
+Resolution supported:

 Mobile(xs):- max-width:767px;